eegsynth/eegsynth/doc/midi.md

 ### Tempo

-Tempo is the speed at which something is played – e.g. fast and constant in electronic dance music, and slower and more variable in instrumental music.
-While between humans a drummer might snap his drumsticks to set the tempo, and while Latin (e.g. Adagio) and German words (e.g. kräftig) are using in classical music notation, in digital music we simply use beats per minute (BMP).
+Tempo is the speed at which something is played – e.g., fast and constant in electronic dance music, and slower and more variable in instrumental music.
+While between humans a drummer might snap his drumsticks to set the tempo, and while Latin (e.g., Adagio) and German words (e.g., kräftig) are using in classical music notation, in digital music we simply use beats per minute (BMP).

 ### Beats